StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 ## Behaviour of the Ecosystem
 User logs in and creates their profile, the [Namespace Controller](#namespace-controller) then adds the label for the [mutatingwebhook](#mutating-webhook).
-At this point, users can create notebooks, but since they do not have filer secrets created, there will be no mounting of filers.
-The User must navigate to a page to manage their filers, after that has been done the [ontap-cvo controller](#ontap-cvo-controller) will act and create the secrets necessary for the [mutating webhook](#mutating-webhook) to work its magic.
+The user then manages their filers in the UI which creates a configmap that the [ontap-cvo controller](#ontap-cvo-controller) consumes to create the secrets and configmaps necessary for the [mutating webhook](#mutating-webhook) to mount user requested filer paths to running notebook pods.

 ## Diagram of the Ecosystem
 ![Image of ecosystem](NetAppEcosys.png)